 Living in the 21st century, you obviously have heard about software development outsourcing.
 Despite the disputes about how and when to outsource software development and if it’s really worth the effort, in 2019, the IT offshoring market size amounted to $66.52 billion.
 So, is outsourcing something not worth your attention, or is it a huge opportunity you are not taking full advantage of?

 We are Relevant Software — an offshore software development vendor.
-With seven years of experience building world-class software, we know a thing or two about outsourcing.
+With eight years of experience building world-class software, we know a thing or two about outsourcing.
 And we’re happy to explain how to maximize its benefit to you.

 In this article, we’ve summarized everything we know about outsourcing software development, the pros and the cons, and how to outsource software development in the right way.